 Meat, Potatoes, Veg.
 This Eggplant Moussaka has it all - it is a hearty comforting one dish casserole style meal that would pair so well with a light salad.
 Amina's recipes tend to strike that beautiful balance between clean flavours and spices.
 Nothing is ever overpowering and her ingredients always get to shine in recipes that are sometimes inspired by her Iraqi background.

-Click here for the Chicken Pot Pie recipe.
+Click here for the Eggplant and Potato Moussaka recipe.

 Flour & Spice - Chipotle Stuffed Jalapenos